wjma90/google-drive-upload/README.md

 For using multiple inputs at a single time, you can use the `-f/--file/--folder` or `-cl/--clone` flag as explained above.

-Now, to achieve multiple inputs without flag, it gets a little tricky.
-Some of them are explained below along with other usecases.
+Now, to achieve multiple inputs without flag, you can just use glob or just give them as arguments.

 e.g:

--   <strong>gupload a b `or` gupload -d -o -D a b</strong>
+-   <strong>gupload a b c d</strong>

-    a is file/folder/gdrive_link_or_id and b is `gdrive_folder`
+    a/b/c/d will be treated as file/folder/gdrive_link_or_id.

     ---

--   <strong>gupload -d -o a b c d -d</strong>
+-   <strong>gupload `*mp4 *mkv`</strong>

-    a,b,c and d are file/folder/gdrive_link_or_id.
-Using multiple inputs with -f flag.
+    This will upload all the mp4 and mkv files in the folder, if any.

+    To upload all files, just use *.
+For more info, google how globs work in shell.

     ---

--   <strong>gupload a b -d c d</strong>

-    a, c and d are file/folder/gdrive_link_or_id but b is gdrive folder.

-    ---

--   <strong>gupload a b -d -o c d e</strong>
+-   <strong>gupload a b -d c d -c e</strong>

-    a, c, d and e is file/folder/gdrive_link_or_id and b is `gdrive_folder`
+    a/b/c/d will be treated as file/folder/gdrive_link_or_id and e as `gdrive_folder`.

     ---